ezekiel24r/NvidiaProfileStore/README.md

 - You can import my profile settings from the github file on the page here

 - Download the VR Good Performance.nip file and import it within the Nvidia Profile Inspector
+	- It's on this github page but if you are struggling to find it you can click [here](http://https://github.com/ezekiel24r/NvidiaProfileStore/blob/56490abf1079c091f9a9cc02bceb43100476ea4f/VR%20Good%20Performance.nip "here")

 - This configures a DLSS 0.8 render scale, which greatly increases the quality of DLSS.
 At the same time though it will make all DLSS settings look pretty much the same so you wont get the huge FPS increase that performance and high performance settings would give you at the loss of quality.